JoaoVitorCortes/figmaland-landing-page/README.md

 # Landing Page de Negócios 💼
 🇧🇷 Este projeto foi desenvolvido com o objetivo de praticar meus conhecimentos em Tailwind CSS.
 Trata-se de uma réplica de uma landing page da Figma Community, totalmente desenvolvida em Tailwind CSS.
 Foi a primeira vez que implementei a biblioteca via npm, utilizando sua versão npx CLI para a compilação, bem como um mapa interativo integrado à interface do projeto.

 🇺🇸 This project was built to practice my skills with Tailwind CSS.
 It’s a replica of a landing page from Figma Community, fully developed with Tailwind CSS.
-It was also my first time setting up the library via npm, using the npx CLI for the build process, an interactive map integrated into the project’s interface as well.
+It was also my first time setting up the library via npm, using the npx CLI for the build process, and an interactive map integrated into the project’s interface as well.

 ## Deploy 🧑‍💼